top of page

 Speaker:

 Ivan Kalmar is Professor of Anthropology and a faculty member of the Munk School of Global Affairs & Public Policy at the University of Toronto.
-His books include Orientalism and the Jews (University Press of New England, 2005, co-edited with Derek Penslar), Early Orientalism: Imagined Islam and the Notion of Sublime Power (Routledge, 2012), Racism in Germany: Islamophobia East and West (Routledge, 2022, co-edited with Nitzan Shoshan), and White But Not Quite: Central Europe’s Populist Revolt (University of Bristol Press, 2022).
-Kalmar also edited a special issue on “Islamophobia in the East of the European Union” (Patterns of Prejudice, 2018) and co-edited, with Aleksandra Lewicki, a special issue on “Race and Racialization in the East of the European Union” (Journal of Ethnic and Migration Studies, 2023).
-He is currently guest-editing and contributing to a special issue of Comparative European Politics on illiberalism and peripheralization, as well as a special issue of Nationalities Papers…
+His book, White But Not Quite: Central Europe's Illiberal Revolt (Bristol University Press, 2022), has been translated to several languages, including Japanese (白人になれない白人たち, Sairyusha 2025).
+His earlier books include Orientalism and the Jews (University Press of New England, 2005, co-edited with Derek Penslar), Early Orientalism: Imagined Islam and the Notion of Sublime Power (Routledge, 2012), and Racism in Germany: Islamophobia East and West (Routledge, 2022, co-edited with Nitzan Shoshan).
+Kalmar has recently co-edited a special issue on “Race and Racialization in the East of the European Union” (Journal of Ethnic and Migration Studies, 2023).
+He is currently guest-editing and contributing to a special issue of Comparative European Politics on illiberalism and peripheralization, as well as a special issue of Nationalities Papers on the notion of “Central Europe”.

 Share This Event